-The most important part of this dish is really the fresh vegetables, and all of these should be very easy to find in season at your local farmers market.
+The most important part of this dish is really the fresh vegetables, and all of these should be very easy to find in season at your local farmers market during the summer.
 This dish is super simple so you want the flavors to sing.
 Roasting with olive oil brings out a lovely buttery flavor to the vegetables.

 I’ve made this by slicing my vegetables with a really sharp chefs knife and also a mandoline and I have to say that I prefer using the chefs knife.
 Although the mandoline will help you cut the vegetables more evenly, a good eye is all you really need.
 As I said before, this dish is beautiful even if all the slices aren’t absolutely perfect.
 It’s also one less thing to clean up.